prernarohra/AR-Filters-with-mediapipe/README.md

 Ensure you have the following installed:

 - Python 3.7+
-- Required libraries in requirements.txt
+- Required libraries in requirements.txt (install via pip)